 Departments are responsible for providing opportunities for employees to take vacations each year.
 Vacation should normally be taken in the fiscal year when it is accrued.
-Specific arrangements are subject to supervisory approval and scheduling compatible with depart-mental requirements, and should consider the employee's preferences.
-If an employee has not scheduled vacation, he/she may be required to use accrued vacation time before the close of the fiscal year in which it was accrued, or before the close of a grant or contract that supports the employee's salary.
+Specific arrangements are subject to supervisory approval and scheduling compatible with depart-mental operational needs, and should consider the employee's preferences.
+If an employee has not scheduled vacation, they may be required to use accrued vacation time before the close of the fiscal year in which it was accrued, or before the close of a grant or contract that supports the employee's salary.

 c.
 Reporting Vacation Time